End of an Era (comics): Part 6: Legion of Super-Heroes vol. 4, #61

-The remaining Legionnaires gather on Pocket Earth, where Jo Nah and the SW6 founders return from the 20th century.
-It is revealed that the Time Trapper is Cosmic Boy's future self and that the Legion and their SW6 counterparts must fuse to restore the timeline.
-They do so, but are unable to save their universe and disappear into a white void.
+The remaining Legionnaires gather on Pocket Earth, where Ultra Boy and the SW6 founders return from the 20th century.
+Cosmic Boy is then returned to the group by the Time Trapper, who reveals himself to be Cosmic Boy's future self.
+It is revealed that Cosmic Boy was destined to become the Time Trapper and attempt in vain to prevent the catastrophe in time, and the creation of the second Legion team has further weakened the timestream.
+The timestream can only be saved if the adult Legion merges with their SW6 counterparts.
+Most of the remaining Legionnaires reunite and fade into the timestream, leaving only the dual versions of the founders.
+Before departing, the Trapper assures them that their sacrifice will not be in vain.
+Pocket Earth begins to break apart, and the Legionnaires join hands as their universe is destroyed.

 Aftermath

 "End of an Era" is a tie-in to the Zero Hour: Crisis in Time! miniseries, which attempted to resolve the DC Universe's convoluted timeline.
 Thereafter, Legion continuity is rebooted, starting in Legion of Super-Heroes vol. 4, #0 (October 1994).
-A second reboot occurs in the final pages of Teen Titans/Legion Special (November 2004).
+A second reboot occurred in the final pages of Teen Titans/Legion Special (November 2004).

 Following Infinite Crisis, much of the original Legion continuity is restored, but "End of an Era" is not, and the story arc is no longer considered canonical.

 In current continuity, the Time Trapper is not Rokk Krinn, and his identity is constantly shifting.
-Mordru later resurrects Glorith as a skeleton before the Legion destroys her.
+He remains one of the Legion's principal enemies, with the complete removal of Superman from the timestream as one of his chief goals.